arthur-e/swc-workshop/r-intro-ecology/Advanced-R.md

 ## Aggregating and Analyzing Data with dplyr

 **R packages** are basically sets of additional functions that let you do more stuff.
-The functions we’ve been using so far, like str() or data.frame(), come built into R; packages give you access to more of them.
+The functions we've been using so far, like str() or data.frame(), come built into R; packages give you access to more of them.
 Before you use a package for the first time you need to install it on your machine, and then you should import it in every subsequent R session when you need it.
 R packages can be installed using the `install.packages()` function.
 Let's try to install the `dplyr` package, which provides advanced data querying and aggregation.